Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/ui.md

 `PersistentUIEvents.cs` contains all UIEvents unique to the Persistent scene.
 This includes things like fade transitions which exist on the persistent level and can be invoked from any scene.

 `BootUIEvents.cs` contains all UIEvents unique to the Boot scene.
-This includes things like signaling when the Company Logo video player has been prepared or when the Title scene has been successfully preloaded.
+This includes things like signaling when sections of the Company Logo have been displayed or when the Title scene has been successfully preloaded.

 `TitleUIEvents.cs` contains all UIEvents unique to the Title scene.
 This includes things like signaling when menu options are moused over or clicked.